o355/PIPupdate/README.md

 # Welcome to PIPupdate (1.0.1)!
 An easy-to-use PIP package manager.
 Update, force reinstall, do an easy requirements.txt install, and uninstall all packages in 1 command.

+**Quick 2017 update: Sorry I haven't gotten around to 1.1.
+There's been little time to actually code PIPupdate, alongside 30 other projects (literally) I'm also maintaining.**

 # Why PIPupdate?
 There's a simple problem with PIP.
 There is no command that updates all packages in one sweep.
 So, to help alleviate the issue, I made PIPupdate.